-This post covers Core Web Vitals of popular WordPress plugins such as Woocommerce and Elementor, with tips for fixing LCP(Largest Contentful Paint) and CLS(Cumulative Layout Shift) issues.
+This guide covers how to improve the Core Web Vitals of popular WordPress plugins such as Woocommerce and Elementor, with tips for fixing LCP(Largest Contentful Paint) and CLS(Cumulative Layout Shift) issues.
 Find out how to pass the metrics.

-What are Core Web Vitals and how to check LCP and CLS
+What are Core Web Vitals Metrics

-The Core Web Vitals is an effort to improve the page experience of websites.
-CLS(Cumulative Layout Shift) measures the visual stability experience of your website.
-LCP(Largest Contentful Paint) measures the loading experience of your website.
+The three current valid metrics are CLS(Cumulative Layout Shift), which measures the visual stability experience of the website.
+LCP(Largest Contentful Paint) measures the loading experience of the website.
 FID(First Input Delay) measures the interactivity experience.

 How do Core Web Vitals metrics work